JayC-SF/SOEN321-Project/README.md

     ```

     * For **Gemini**, feel free to use the following link to generate your own API key: https://ai.google.dev/gemini-api/docs/api-key
-    * For **ChatGPT**, use the following link to generate an API key: https://platform.openai.com/api-keys

 ## Team Members: